smritimurali/academic-kickstart/content/home/awards.md

       certificate_url = "files/jasso.png"
       date_start = "2016-03-02"
       date_end = ""
       description = "Scholarship for International exchange students.
 I participated in the 5th International Engineering Symposium (IES2016) & 2nd Spring Internship Program (SIP2016) held at Kumamoto University, Japan.
-Presented a paper on the file system Coffee used in Contiki to support IoT devices"
+Presented a paper on the file system Coffee used in Contiki to support IoT devices."